27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Toronto is the capital of Canada

-Toronto is Canada’s financial and media center, and boasts some of the country’s most impressive cultural icons.
+Toronto, one of the world’s most beautiful cities, is Canada’s financial and media center and boasts some of the country’s most impressive cultural icons.
 It even has major league baseball.
-The only thing it doesn’t have is the capital of the country, which is a four-hour drive away in Ottawa, which in 2016 was rated the best place to live in Canada by MoneySense.
+The only thing it doesn’t have is the capital of the country, which is a four-hour drive away in Ottawa.

 Moobatto/Shutterstock